ivancardozo11/ApiExample-Node-Express-Mongo/README.md

 # ApiExample-Node-Express-Mongo
-This is an API example builded with Node, Express &amp; Mongo.
+This is an API built with Node, Express & MongoDB.